Germanic mythology: Deities

 Odin's wife was Frigg.
 His popular son, by the jǫtunn Jǫrð, was Thor, the god associated with thunder.
 Wielding his hammer Mjölnir, Thor engaged in conflict with the jötnar (giants) and the serpent Jörmungandr.
 Thor has many parallels in Indo-European mythology.
 He appears to have been worshiped extensively by the Germanic peoples, particularly warriors and the common people.
 A notable brother of Thor is Baldr.
 Other significant Æsir include the trickster god Loki; Heimdallr, who is reported in Rígsþula to have fathered the three classes of men; and Týr, a god associated with war and who lost his hand to the wolf Fenrir, who some scholars have proposed on linguistic evidence may have been a central deity in the Germanic pantheon in earlier times.

 In Old Norse literature, the Æsir and Vanir are described as being in conflict.
 Through this conflict, certain Vanir gods, such as Njörðr, Freyja, and Freyr, join the Æsir.
 Similarities have been pointed out between Njörðr and Nerthus, a Germanic fertility god mentioned by Tacitus in Germania in the 1st-century AD.
 Sources also mention numerous other entities, such as Hel, who oversees an underworld location of the same name.

 Legendary creatures

-A number of legendary creatures appear in Germanic mythology, such as the dís, fylgja, draugr, dwarfs, elves, as well as jötnar, trolls and dragons.
+A number of legendary creatures appear in Germanic mythology, such as dísir, fylgjur, draugar, dwarfs, elves, as well as jötnar, goblins, giants, trolls and dragons.